maquaro/maquaro.github.io/index.md

       [Abstract]
       [<a href="https://doi.org/10.1007/s00362-013-0545-7">Paper</a>]
     </summary>
-    <p>This paper extends an existing outlier-robust estimator of linear dynamic
+    <p style="text-align: justify;">This paper extends an existing outlier-robust estimator of linear dynamic
     panel data models with fixed effects, which is based on the median ratio of two consecutive pairs of first-order differenced data.
 To improve its precision and robustness properties, a general procedure based on